Changissnz/nu_merchant_principal/README.md

 one product.
 A cycle can produce multiple products through a single iteration.
 By the quality of localization, a particular product attributed to a cycle could be a product of another cycle.
-The other cycle could be a super-cycle to that cycle, or it be a predominantly disjoint cycle except for the sharing of attribution in that one product.
+The other cycle could be a super-cycle to that cycle, or be a predominantly disjoint cycle except for the sharing of attribution in that one product.
 There is both consistency and inconsistency in the cycle then, due to its capabilities to localize (change in concentration